stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-Aa-ah.
+Aah.

 #### TIM

 Is it-- Yeah, so is that to do with where there's a-- again, this is Tim Meredith half remembering a fact from a science book, but there's a thing where you can either, like, view where it is or where it's going but not both.
-There's a whole thing [__BRYN:__ Yes.] where the act of looking at is messes with things so much that you can know one-half of it or the other half of it but never both.
+There's a whole thing [__BRYN:__ Yes.] where the act of looking at it messes with things so much that you can know one-half of it or the other half of it but never both.

 #### BRYN